 - Any insurance forms or cards

-Your Treatment Progress
+Your Personalized Wound Care Treatment

 Once your comprehensive evaluation is completed, our wound healing team will develop a treatment program based on your special needs.
 Your program will involve regular visits, as necessary, to the center to provide treatment, follow your progress or make necessary changes in your treatment program.
 You also will be instructed in home wound care, dressing changes and ways to protect yourself from further injury.
 A report of your treatment progress as well as accompanying photos will be shared with your doctor.
 For some patients who require additional special treatment, hyperbaric oxygen therapy (HBOT) is also available.

 Watch the video below to see how Mary-Sarah Proctor, facing a possible amputation, was treated at the Center for Wound Healing, Hyperbaric Medicine, and Limb Salvage.

 For a referral to the Center for Wound Healing, Hyperbaric Medicine, and Limb Salvage, call 443-444-4275 or click below.